qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 npm start load-subset-of-fields
 ```

-The expected output is a list of airports and related info for only the explicitly listed headers in the CSV file.
+The expected output is a list of airport entries consisting of only the explicitly listed headers in the CSV file.
 The other fields are not loaded into engine memory.

 ### Renaming fields